ethanreesewagner/floatyboaty/README.md

 # boaties, floaties, and cannons!
-So I pretty much made a simple raylib game, and then added some designs.
+So I pretty much made a simple raylib <br>
+game, and then added some designs. <br>
-Then, because of me being bad at C,
+Then, because of me being bad at C, <br>
 I used AI generated networking code.